-The Advanced Placement Course Implementation - College and Career Success for All Students Program grant aligns with Goal 1 from ISBE's 2020-2023 Strategic Plan: "Every child will make significant academic gains each year, increasing their knowledge, skills, and opportunities so they graduate equipped to pursue a successful future, with the state paying special attention to addressing historic inequities."
-This program additionally supports Strategy 1.1: Support best practices and continuous quality improvement, including an emphasis on equity and diversity in order to support student learning while also addressing remote and blended learning.
+The Advanced Placement Course Implementation - College and Career Success for All Students Program grant aligns with Goal 1 from ISBE's 2024-2027 Strategic Plan: "All students will receive a high-quality education with access to appropriate resources and supports to increase their knowledge, skills, and opportunities so they graduate equipped to pursue a successful future."

 Closing achievement gaps and focusing on equity are essential drivers at the foundation of this grant program.
-The College and Career Success for All - Advanced Placement Course Implementation grant supports the state's Equity Statement as the program goals affirm achieving equitable outcomes for all students, particularly those where 40 percent or more of the student population is classified as low income.
+The College and Career Success for All - Advanced Placement Course Implementation grant supports ISBE's Equity Statement as the program goals affirm achieving equitable outcomes for all students, particularly those where 40 percent or more of the student population is classified as low income.